 Ivan M. Lui-Kwan was born and raised in Hilo, Hawaii.
 He has practiced law for 50 years, focusing on Hawaii’s land use, administrative and real estate law.

-Mr. Lui-Kwan is a Director of the law firm, has been recognized by The Best Lawyers in America© list for Administrative/Regulatory Law and Government Relations Practice, and named 2015 & 2018 Best Lawyers in America©, “Lawyer of the Year” in Honolulu, Government Relations Practice.
+Mr. Lui-Kwan is a Director of the law firm, has been recognized by The Best Lawyers in America© list for Administrative/Regulatory Law, Government Relations Practice and Real Estate Law, and named 2015 & 2018 Best Lawyers in America©, “Lawyer of the Year” in Honolulu, Government Relations Practice.
 He was selected to the 2017 Hawaii Super Lawyers® list in the practice area of Real Estate Law.
 Mr. Lui-Kwan has a long-standing AV® rating from Martindale-Hubbell®.

 Mr. Lui-Kwan has also been recognized as the 2014 Lifetime Achievement Award winner by Pacific Edge Magazine, and the 2015 Queen Emma Ball Honoree for his many contributions to the St. Andrew's Schools and the people of Hawaii.
 He is Ambassador to the United States for the Maori King Tuheitia and was knighted by King Tuheitia in November 2015.
 He is also recognized as a 2017 Distinguished Alumni Award honoree from Saint Martin's University, where he studied Political Science and graduated with honors.
 In July 2019 the St. Francis Healthcare System of Hawaii recognized him with the St. Francis Assisi Spirit Award.

 He was presented with the Native Hawaiian Chamber of Commerce 'O'O Award.